ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 This property, if applicable, represents the maximum Message size that can be sent without incurring network-layer fragmentation at the sender.
 It is specified as a number of bytes.
-It exposes a value to the application based on the Maximum Packet Size (MPS) as described in Datagram PLPMTUD {{?RFC8899}}.
+It exposes a readable value to the application based on the Maximum Packet Size (MPS) as described in Datagram PLPMTUD {{?RFC8899}}.
-This can allow a sending stack to avoid unwanted fragmentation at the network-layer or segmentation by the transport layer.
+This can allow a sending stack to determine a suitable packet size to avoid fragmentation at the network-layer or segmentation by the transport layer.

 #### Maximum Message Size on Send {#conn-max-msg-send}